MeltonSmith/sparkAlchemy/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Project for running spark jobs written as spring beans.
+The main purpose of this project is conveniece for spark jobs to be run

 2 main modules:
 * [SparkApp](sparkApp) should contain your logic for spark.
 If you want to run it locally, you can simply run it like a common spring boot app.